TenofHearts/Ants-vs.-some-Bees/README.md

 # Ants vs. Some Bees

 **This is one of the projects assigned to students in cs61a of UC Berkeley.
-This project is fairly easy but is really fun to do, for source files checkout: https://github.com/n0rea5on/CS61A-2020-Fall-Metarials-Mirror.**
+This project is fairly simple but is really fun to do, for source files check out: https://github.com/n0rea5on/CS61A-2020-Fall-Metarials-Mirror.**

 #### 1.